-Alkalinity: the concept that defines a healthy nutrition11/06/2020, SHA Wellness Clinic
+Alkalinity: the concept that defines healthy nutrition11/06/2020, SHA Wellness Clinic

 Poor digestion?
 Lack of energy?
-Difficulties in maintaining concentration?
 Cardiovascular problems?
-Maybe it all boils down to poor diet and bad eating habits because one of the concepts that define proper nutrition is alkalinity.
+Maybe it all boils down to poor diet and bad eating habits because one of the concepts that defines good nutrition is alkalinity.

 Already at the beginning of the 20th century, the scientist Dr Otto Warburg, winner of the Nobel Prize for medicine and physiology (1931), said that where there is acidity or acidosis, there is poor cellular oxygenation and where there is little oxygen there is acidity.
 This investigation served him later to postulate his theory on the origin of cancer.

 “Viruses and bacteria need an acidic environment to live.
 Hence, it is key to maintaining good health that our internal environment is slightly alkaline.
 When we consume these alkaline-generating foods, we have good digestion, renew our energy, acquire mental clarity and improve our cardiovascular health“, explains María Romeralo, expert nutritionist at SHA Wellness Clinic.

 Having a healthy organism is synonymous with having an alkaline organism.
 Alkalinity is measured by the pH of the blood, which ranges from 0 to 14.
 If the pH of the body is below 7, it is considered acidic, and above that, alkaline.

 “The human body needs a slightly alkaline medium to live in health.
 Alkalinity is a measure of internal fluids.
 Different fluids in the body have different pHs, and the pH of the blood is vital to be between 7.35 and 7.45,” explains their expert nutritionist.

 NUTRITION AND ALKALINE FOODS

 Some foods and habits help our body become more acidic and others help maintain alkalinity.